For the first time refinancer, there can be many little traps throughout the refinancing process that can mean paying more than you expected.

 All it takes to dodge these traps is being armed with the right information.
-This can be gained from talking to someone who has refinanced before, chatting to an impartial expert and reading as many resources as you can online.
+This can be gained from talking to someone who has refinanced before, chatting to an impartial expert and reading as many resources about refinancing as you can online.

-Trap: Adding smaller debts to your loan
+Trap: adding smaller debts to your loan

 It’s easy to see why people fall into this trap.
-It removes the pressure of having to pay off a small debt in a short time frame and a home loan interest rate is often lower than that on other debts.
+Bringing everything together can ease the pressure of having to pay off a small debt in a short time frame, and a home loan interest rate is often lower than that on other debts.

 So, what’s the big deal?